alineberry/alineberry.github.io/_posts/2019-05-22-KL-divergence.md

 ---
-title: "[DRAFT] A Quick Primer on KL Divergence"
+title: "A Quick Primer on KL Divergence"
-date: 2019-05-20
+date: 2019-07-07
 tags: [machine learning]
 excerpt: "Introductory discussion on KL divergence with an emphasis on building intuition from the mathematics"
 mathjax: true